julia4ta/tutorials/README.md

 If you prefer, I also have a Liberapay account that accepts donations in multiple currencies and also allows for anonymous donations:

 <noscript><a href="https://liberapay.com/julia4ta/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

----
-#### Notice of Non-Affiliation and Disclaimer

-I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with The Julia Programming Language, Julia Academy, Julia Computing, Microsoft, or any of their subsidiaries or their affiliates.

-Nor am I affiliated, associated, authorized, endorsed by, or in any way officially connected with any software, packages, libraries or frameworks used in these videos.

-All marks, emblems and images are registered trademarks of their respective owners.
-Use of them does not imply any affiliation with or endorsement by them.